vfarcic/devops24/manuscript/01-sts.md

 jenkins-home-jenkins-0 Bound  pvc-...
 2Gi      RWO          gp2          2m
 ```

 It comes as no surprise that a claim was created.
 After all, we did specify `volumeClaimTemplates` as part of the StatefulSet definition.
-However, if we compare it with claims we make as separate resources, the format of the claim we just created is a bit different.
+However, if we compare it with claims we make as separate resources (e.g., with Deployments), the format of the claim we just created is a bit different.
 It is a combination of the claim name (`jenkins-home`), the Namespace (`jenkins`), and the indexed suffix (`0`).
 The index is an indication that StatefulSets might create more than one claim.
-Still, we can see only one so we'll need to stash that thought for a while.
+Still, we can see only one, so we'll need to stash that thought for a while.

 Similarly, we might want to confirm that the claim created a PersistentVolume.